aiidalab/aiidalab/docs/source/app_development/index.rst

 - add a line `print ("Hello world!")` in the code cell.
 - save the notebook and close it.

-Now go back to AiiDalab Home page and click on the `My App` link again - it should bring you to a page that says "Hello wrold!"
+Now go back to AiiDAlab Home page and click on the `My App` link again - it should bring you to a page that says "Hello wrold!"

 ##########################################
-Publish your app on the AiiDalab registry.
+Publish your app on the AiiDAlab registry.
 ##########################################
 To make your application available for the other AiiDAlab users, please register it on the `AiiDAlab registry <https://github.com/aiidalab/aiidalab-registry>`__.
 You should first clone the repository, add the following text to the :file:`apps.json` and make a `pull request <https://github.com/aiidalab/aiidalab-registry/compare>`__ to the AiiDAlab registry: